ChenXie-astro/Chen_Xie/README.md

-This repo supports my personal website: https://chenxie.fr
+This repo supports my research website: https://chenxie.fr

 It was forked from jayrobwilliams/jayrobwilliams.github.io.